-As Program Director in the Richmond City Justice Center (RCJC), or the City Jail, Dr. Scarbrough and her staff continued to receive multiple calls each week relating to the obstacles faced by returning citizens who were a part of The REAL (Recovering from Everyday Addictive Lives) Program, the nationally and internally recognized behavior modification program in the RCJC.
+As Program Director in the Richmond City Justice Center (RCJC), or the City Jail, from 2013 to 2017, Dr. Scarbrough and her staff continued to receive multiple calls each week relating to the obstacles faced by returning citizens who were a part of The REAL (Recovery from Everyday Addictive Lifestyles) Program, the nationally and internally recognized behavior modification program, when they were incarcerated.

 Board & Members

 Tanya Warren, Secretary

 Federal Reserve Bank of Richmond